Pierre Deligne: Career

-Starting in 1972, Deligne worked with Grothendieck at the Institut des Hautes Études Scientifiques (IHÉS) near Paris, initially on the generalization within scheme theory of Zariski's main theorem.
+Starting in 1965, Deligne worked with Grothendieck at the Institut des Hautes Études Scientifiques (IHÉS) near Paris, initially on the generalization within scheme theory of Zariski's main theorem.
 In 1968, he also worked with Jean-Pierre Serre; their work led to important results on the l-adic representations attached to modular forms, and the conjectural functional equations of L-functions.
-Deligne's also focused on topics in Hodge theory.
+Deligne also focused on topics in Hodge theory.
 He introduced the concept of weights and tested them on objects in complex geometry.
 He also collaborated with David Mumford on a new description of the moduli spaces for curves.
 Their work came to be seen as an introduction to one form of the theory of algebraic stacks, and recently has been applied to questions arising from string theory.
 But Deligne's most famous contribution was his proof of the third and last of the Weil conjectures.
 This proof completed a programme initiated and largely developed by Alexander Grothendieck lasting for more than a decade.
 As a corollary he proved the celebrated Ramanujan–Petersson conjecture for modular forms of weight greater than one; weight one was proved in his work with Serre.
 Deligne's 1974 paper contains the first proof of the Weil conjectures.
 Deligne's contribution was to supply the estimate of the eigenvalues of the Frobenius endomorphism, considered the geometric analogue of the Riemann hypothesis.
-It also led to the proof of Lefschetz hyperplane theorem and the old and new estimates of the classical exponential sums, among other applications.
+It also led to a proof of the Lefschetz hyperplane theorem and the old and new estimates of the classical exponential sums, among other applications.
 Deligne's 1980 paper contains a much more general version of the Riemann hypothesis.

 From 1970 until 1984, Deligne was a permanent member of the IHÉS staff.
 During this time he did much important work outside of his work on algebraic geometry.
 In joint work with George Lusztig, Deligne applied étale cohomology to construct representations of finite groups of Lie type; with Michael Rapoport, Deligne worked on the moduli spaces from the 'fine' arithmetic point of view, with application to modular forms.
 He received a Fields Medal in 1978.
 In 1984, Deligne moved to the Institute for Advanced Study in Princeton.